augustash/ddev-drupal/README.md

 You will be prompted to install solr.

-If installed, collection/core will be automatically created.
-Collection/core is aliased to 'search'.
+If installed, collection/core will be automatically created, collection/core is aliased to 'search'.

+Create/assign server/index names and configuration overrides accordingly.
+Augustash setups are usually an index of global and server of local.

 Verify the below code has been adding to the site settings.local.php.
-Create/assign server/index names and configuration overrides accordingly.
-Our setups are usually an index of global and server of local.

 ```
 /**